 There are few things as awe-inspiring as getting close to ancient compacted ice and snow—especially in summer.
 After you cross the Vermilion River you then switchback through an old forest fire area (the perfect place to see wildflowers) and pine forest before eventually arriving at the Stanley Glacier.
 Rest, eat lunch and marvel at the mountains while being entertained by the antics of the marmots and pikas in the boulder field.

 How do I get to the Stanley Glacier trailhead?
-Take Highway 93 east from Radium Hot Springs for 91 km to the Stanley Glacier parking lot.
+Take Highway 93 east from Radium Hot Springs for 91 kilometres to the Stanley Glacier parking lot.

 Elevation Gain: 335 m